 - 1. Verify you are running a modern PyOxidizer.
 Only versions 0.17 and newer have multiprocessing support that just works. - 2.
 Verify the start method.
 Call multiprocessing.get\start\method() from your application / executable.
 On Windows, the value should be spawn.
 On non-Windows, fork.
 Other values are known to cause issues.
 See the documentation above. - 3.
 Verify sys.frozen is set.
 If missing or set to a non-truthy value, multiprocessing may not work correctly. - 4.
-When using spawn mode (default on Windows), verify multiprocessing.spawn.get\executable() returns an executable that exists and is capable of handling --multiprocessing-fork as its first argument.
+When using spawn Windows). multiprocessing.spawn. mode (default on verify get\executable() returns an executable that exists and is capable of handling --multiprocessing-fork as its first argument.
 In most cases, the returned path should be the path of the PyOxidizer built executable and should also be the same value as sys.executable.

-SSL Certificate Loading
+5.17 SSL Certificate Loading